 The purpose of this course is to provide students with the principles of risk assessment for environmental and occupational health hazards.
-This course introduces important components in risk assessment including hazard identification, exposure assessment, dose-response assessment, risk characterization, and risk management.
+This course introduces important components in risk assessment including hazard identification, exposure assessment, dose-response assessment, and risk characterization.
+Materials of risk management and risk communication are also covered.
 Case studies are used to demonstrate important principles and practices of risk analysis.

-PHW 2150 Air Environment
+PHW 2150 Air Environment 3 credits